 WHAT IS SCREEN LAB?

-Available Screen Lab formats include Screen Lab Express (a two-day intensive weekend to one week sessions) and the full-scale three-month program Screen Lab, that provides a simulation of the story production process.
-The full-scale Lab s designed to meet production, financing and distribution needs of participants.
-We have partnered with journalism and art schools in the US and internationally to produce our upcoming Labs In 2018 including Screen Lab Express, a new format with thematic focus offered in connection to festivals and extra-curriculum activities at universities.
+Available Screen Lab formats include Screen Lab Express (an intensive weekend to one week sessions) and the full-scale three-month program Screen Lab, that provides a simulation of the story production process.
+We have partnered with journalism and art schools in the US and internationally to produce our upcoming Labs In 2018-2019.

 Current calls are posted on this page.
 Please, follow us on social media for up-to date announcements.